Chenxiao-Tian/dex_proxy_habor/documentation/fastopenapi.md

 ### Directory Structure and Schema Layout

-Each DEX has its own module under `dexes/` with a structure similar to:
+Each DEX has its own module with a structure similar to:

 ```
-dexes/
 ├── edex/
+│   ├── edex_dex_proxy.py     # The entry point
 │   ├── edex.py               # The aiohttp handler/registration logic
 │   ├── edex.config.json      # DEX-specific configuration
 │   ├── schemas/              # Pydantic models for this DEX's endpoints